MaZe3D/CantStop/README.md

 ```

 ### Build
-to build the file navigate to the project folder via the `cd` command.
+To build the project navigate to the project folder via the `cd` command.
 On WSL you can nacigate to your Windows Drives by navigating to the mount folder `/mnt/c/` for the `C:\` drive or any other drive letter on your computer.
 Within your project folder you can start the build process via the `make` command.
 Our project supports the following build-targets:
 | Build configuration | Plattform |